Statistics

 Monte Carlo Tests

-Let $t_2,\ldots,t_s$ be the values of $T$ calculated from $s-1$ independent simulations of $H_0$.
-Then under $H_0$, the values $t_1,\ldots,t_s$ are exchangeable, i.e.
+Let t2,,tst_2,\ldots,t_s be the values of TT calculated from s1s-1 independent simulations of H0H_0.
+Then under H0H_0, the values t1,,tst_1,\ldots,t_s are exchangeable, i.e.

-Hence, if $R$ denotes the number of $t_i>t_1$ then \(P(R\leq r) = \frac{r+1}{s}.\) Which means that the p-value of Monte Carlo test is $(r+1)/s$.
+Hence, if RR denotes the number of ti>t1t_i>t_1 then P(Rr)=r+1s.P(R\leq r) = \frac{r+1}{s}.
+Which means that the p-value of Monte Carlo test is (r+1)/s(r+1)/s.

 Inter-event distance based Test

-• For a unit square of $A$
+• For a unit square of AA

-\[\begin{aligned} H(t) &= P(T\leq t) \\ &= \begin{cases} \pi t^2 - {8\over 3}t^3+{1\over 2}t^4,\quad 0\leq t\leq 1 \\ {1\over3}-2t^2-{1\over2}t^4+{4\over3}(t^2-1)^{1\over2}(2t^2+1)+2t^2\sin^{-1}(2t^{-2}-1),\quad 1\leq t\leq \sqrt{2} \end{cases} \end{aligned}\]
+H(t) &= P(T\leq t) \\ &= \begin{cases} \pi t^2 - {8\over 3}t^3+{1\over 2}t^4,\quad 0\leq t\leq 1 \\ {1\over3}-2t^2-{1\over2}t^4+{4\over3}(t^2-1)^{1\over2}(2t^2+1)+2t^2\sin^{-1}(2t^{-2}-1),\quad 1\leq t\leq \sqrt{2} \end{cases} \end{aligned}$$

-\[\begin{aligned} H(t) = 1+\pi^{-1}[2(t^2-1)\cos^{-1}({t\over2})-t(1+{t^2\over2})\sqrt{1-{t^2\over4}}],\quad 0\leq t\leq2 \end{aligned}\]
+H(t) = 1+\pi^{-1}[2(t^2-1)\cos^{-1}({t\over2})-t(1+{t^2\over2})\sqrt{1-{t^2\over4}}],\quad 0\leq t\leq2 \end{aligned}$$

 • Consider empirical distribution function(EDF) of inter-event distances as: